Julian9B/student_projects/cpp/benchmark_ifswitch/description.md

 ```

 ## 3. Result

 ![Result in console](../../images/IfSwitchResult.PNG)

+The test shows us that the difference between execution time on such amount of data is very small.
+However, we can see that it took slightly less time for Switch to execute.

 ## 4. Conclusion

 From the test we can see that Switch instruction is faster than If.

 ## Authors